Leonard Dyer

 Leonard Huntress Dyer (1873–1955) was an American inventor, patent attorney, and yachtsman from Washington, D.C.

+Dyer filed for at least 30 U.S. patents on his own inventions from 1896 to 1934.
 The most remarkable of his inventions was a patented six-stroke engine using water injected as a 5th stroke for extra power and cooling, to be ejected on the final (sixth) exhaust stroke.
-Though this patent does not have an extensive past, it came up in 2008 with regards to the Crower six stroke engine.
+It came up in 2008 with regards to the novelty and priority of the Crower six stroke engine.